eclipsevortex/SubVortex/README.md

 ### Phase 1

-- Create subnet in testnet and perform internal testing of the incentive mechanism
+- Create a subnet in testnet and perform internal testing of the incentive mechanism
 - Register subnet on mainnet
 - Release preliminary information publicly